VladGTT/ClusterValid/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 The following method describes installation through compiling on local machine.
-For installation of precompiled binaries follow section.
+For installation of precompiled binaries follow section <a href="#installation of precompiled binaries">Installation of precompiled binaries</a>.
 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.